Later-Life Options

 More Choice & Flexibility for Homeowners Aged 55+

-Later life lending has evolved significantly in recent years — and homeowners across Lancashire and the North West now have more choice than ever before.
+Later life lending has evolved significantly in recent years, and homeowners now have more choice than ever before.
 Whether you are looking to release equity from your home, reduce monthly payments or simply borrow in a way that suits your retirement plans, there are several sophisticated options available.
-From roll-up lifetime mortgages and interest serviced loans to retirement interest only and traditional retirement mortgages — our Chorley-based team at Aspect Mortgages is here to explain how each one works and help you choose the right option for your circumstances.
+From roll-up lifetime mortgages and interest serviced loans to retirement interest only and traditional retirement mortgages - our Chorley-based team at Aspect Mortgages is here to explain how each one works and help you choose the right option for your circumstances.

 Types of Later-Life Lending